xie186/mooc_learning/coursera/inferential-statistical-analysis-python/README.md

 * Conservative approch -> determine sample size needed based on a conridence level and edsired margin of error.

+### Two propotions

+#### Estimating a Difference in Population Proportions with Confidence

+Parameter of interest - Difference in population proportions ($p1 - p2$).

+Survey Results

+Confidence interval basics

+$ Best estimate \pm{Margin of Errors} $

+Interpretion of confidence interce.

+"Range of reaonable values for our parameter"

+> With 95% confidence, the population propotion of parents with white children whi have taken swimming lessons is 11.23 to 24.77% higher than the population proportion of parents with black children who have taken swimming lessons.

 ## Week 3